minodisk/resizer/README.md

 #### `method`

-How to resize. `normal` or `thumbnail`.
+How to resize. `contain` or `cover`.
 Optional.
-In default `normal`.
+In default `contain`.

-- When `width` or `height` is `0`, specified `method` is ignored and resizer resizes `normal`.
+- When `width` or `height` is `0`, specified `method` is ignored and resizer resizes with `contain` method.
-  - `width` and `height` shouldn't be specified with `0`, when method is `thumbnail`.
-- When specifies `normal`, resizer resizes image to fall into the specified size and doesn't clip.
+- When specifies `contain`, resizer resizes image to fall into the specified size and doesn't clip.
-- When specifies `thumbnail`, resizer resizes image to fill all pixels in the specified size and clips the outer of the specified size.
+- When specifies `cover`, resizer resizes image to fill all pixels in the specified size and clips the outer of the specified size.

 #### `format`